 Hello!
 Welcome to my website.
 I am an Associate Professor of Communication Studies and Sociology, and affiliate faculty member in Gender & Sexuality Studies and Film & Media Studies at Davidson College, a highly selective small liberal arts college in Davidson, North Carolina.

-My Path: I am a Chicana feminist from the Southwest with a long history in New Mexico-Colorado-Texas.
-I earned my B.A. in 2004 from St. Mary’s University in San Antonio, TX, then my M.A. in Mass Communication at the University of Houston – Main Campus; I completed my M.A. and earned a Women’s Studies Graduate Certificate in 2007.
+My Path: I am a proud Chicana feminist from the Southwest with a long history in New Mexico-Colorado-Texas.
+I earned my B.A. in 2004 from St. Mary’s University in San Antonio, TX, then my M.A. in Mass Communication at the University of Houston, where I completed my M.A. and earned a Women’s Studies Graduate Certificate in 2007.
 I then spent four years at Texas A&M University completing my doctorate in Mass Communication and Health Communication in 2011.
 I taught at the University of Houston Downtown full time and worked part time as a Research Assistant for a litigation consulting firm for a year post-grad before moving to North Carolina to begin my tenure-track position at Davidson College in 2012.
-I was awarded tenure in 2018 and then became the Chair of the Communication Studies Department.
+I earned tenure in 2018 and became the Chair of the Communication Studies Department.
 I am the first tenure-track/tenured professor-scholar in Communication Studies at Davidson College.
-In my time at Davidson, I have played a pivotal role in growing the department to now include a Center for Interdisciplinary Studies (CIS)-established major in Communication Studies.
-The Communication Studies minor continues to thrive for going on 10+ years now.
+Recently, I also assumed the role of interim Director of the Speaking Center within the Center for Teaching and Learning.